uhasker/getting-things-done-in-next-js/src/chapter1/06-functional-thinking.md

     summary: 'Read the MERN book',
     description: 'Read and understand the MERN book.',
     timeLogged: 60,
-    status: 'In progress'
+    status: 'In progress',
   },
   {
     id: 2,
     summary: 'Write a task app',
     description: 'Write an awesome task app.',
     timeLogged: 0,
-    status: 'Todo'
+    status: 'Todo',
   },
   {
     id: 3,
     summary: 'Think of a funny joke',
     description: 'Come up with a funny joke to lighten the mood.',
     timeLogged: 120,
-    status: 'In progress'
+    status: 'In progress',
-  }
+  },
 ];
 ```